-- Only one Form 8962, Premium Tax Credit, may be submitted with the tax return.
-Everyone on form 1095-A, Health Insurance Marketplace Statement, must also be on the tax return. - If not, this may require the taxpayer to allocate policy amounts with another taxpayer, which makes this return Out-of-Scope.
+Only one Form 8962, Premium Tax Credit, may be submitted with the tax return.
+Everyone on Form 1095-A, Health Insurance Marketplace Statement, must also be on the tax return.

 Please reference Pub.
 4012 for the full Out-of-Scope list.